 Location.
 37° 33.247′ N, 76° 27.556′ W. Marker is in Hartfield, Virginia, in Middlesex County.
 Marker is at the intersection of General Puller Highway (State Highway 3) and State Route 649, on the right when traveling east on General Puller Highway.
 Touch for map.
 Marker is in this post office area: Hartfield VA 23071, United States of America.
+Touch for directions.

 Regarding Lower Methodist Church.
 This property has been placed on the National Register of Historic Places by the National Park Service, U.S. Department of the Interior

 Also see . . .
 Official Lower United Methodist Church web site. "...the present day building was built at a price of 90,000 pounds of sweet scented tobacco."
 (Submitted on December 4, 2008, by Kevin W. of Stafford, Virginia.)